 Gardening has a vast number of health benefits; a great stress reliever, reduces anxiety, an enjoyable form of exercise plus exposure to direct sunlight exposure will increase vitamin D levels.
 The whole family can take pleasure in this outdoor activity whilst weeding and planting together or you can use this as an opportunity for some time alone.

 Due to COVID-19 there will be some changes to the categories this year.
-Sadly there will not be a School Gardening Project and it is also uncertain at this present time if there will be a category for Best Public House, please re-visit this page for further updates.
+Sadly there will not be a School Gardening Project and no category for Best Public House.

 - Best Front Garden

 Whilst gardening please adhere to the social distancing guidelines and stay 2 metres (6ft) away from other people.